edwardyehuang/CAA/README.md

 # CAA
 CAA: Channelized Axial Attention for Semantic Segmentation

-Code will be available soon.
+Code will be available in this repo.

 Please cite us